eigentaylor/eigentaylor.github.io/_posts/2026-01-19-practicalapproval.md

 2. Guaranteed internal consistency with the expressed preferences of the electorate.

 In that the purpose of this post is to argue that Approval voting is uniquely positioned as the simultaneously simplest, most practical, and most robust method we could adopt, I do believe potential for such pathologies, and the lack of the major logistical advantages that Approval voting offers, is disqualifying.

+**Alaska Failure Numbers**: In the [2022 Alaska special election for US House](https://ranked.vote/report/us/ak/2022/08/cd){:target="_blank"}, the candidates had the following first choice votes:

+- Mary Peltola (D): 74,840
+- Sarah Palin (R): 58,582
+- Nick Begich (R): 52,798

+The difference between Palin and Begich is 5,784 votes.
+To flip the result, we need

+$$ \frac{5,784}{2} + 1 = 2,893 \text{ votes} $$

+to go from Palin-first ballots to Begich-first ballots.
+This would change the totals to:

+- Sarah Palin (R): 58,582 - 2,893 = 55,689
+- Nick Begich (R): 52,798 + 2,893 = 55,691

+Since 33,308 ballots ranked Palin-first and Begich-second, that makes it just 8.69% of those voters to change the result (and [4.94% of Palin's 58,582 first-choice total](https://substack.com/home/post/p-182659376){:target="_blank"}).
+Since swapping Palin and Begich at the top of the ballot does not change the head-to-head matchups with Peltola, the final rounds would still be identical: Begich would beat Peltola, but Palin would have lost to Peltola.

+This highlights the path-dependence of IRV, due to its Condorcet-inconsistency.
+These swaps would only weaken the head-to-head of Palin vs Begich.
+It doesn't change that Palin is a Condorcet loser, or that Begich is the Condorcet winner.
+Nor does it change the head-to-head results of Peltola against either candidate.
+At least with a Condorcet method we could just count the head-to-head tallies directly, and Begich's victory would be very clear and obvious, and robust to small changes in voter preferences.
+Therefore, IRV is less robust than a Condorcet method, while being harder to administer.
+It's the worst of both worlds.

 **1985 Professional Society Election Example**: Candidate A was not at all competitive, so we focus on candidates B and C.